Kondo breakdown transitions and phase-separation tendencies in valence-fluctuating heavy-fermion materials: Conclusions and outlook

 \section{Conclusions and outlook}

 Motivated by recent experimental findings in local-moment metals, we have discussed Kondo-breakdown transitions in a generalized Anderson lattice model in the mixed-valence regime.
-We have argued that, away from the Kondo limit, Kondo breakdown is naturally accompanied by a sizeable charge redistribution between different bands.
+We have argued that, away from the Kondo limit, Kondo breakdown is naturally accompanied by a sizable charge redistribution between different bands.
 Together with magnetic interactions between the local moments, this induces tendencies towards phase separation, which in turn leads to inhomogeneous states masking the Kondo-breakdown transition.
 We have obtained explicit results using a parton mean-field theory for a transition between FL and U(1) FL$^\ast$ phases, but we expect our qualitative results to be much more general.
 In particular, they will also apply if the non-Kondo state displays magnetic order.

 To study this novel phenomenology in detail, future work should include numerically exact studies of suitable microscopic models.
 We note that the single-site dynamical mean-field approximation is not sufficient to capture the phase-separation tendency advocated here, as it cannot properly treat inter-moment interactions.
-In contrast, quantum Monte-Carlo studies of models designed to be sign-free \cite{hofmann18,hofmann19,danu22} appear to be a viable route.
+In contrast, quantum Monte-Carlo studies of models designed to be sign-free \cite{hofmann19,danu22} appear to be a viable route.

 Experimentally, emergent inhomogeneous states may be the reason for some of the puzzling phenomena observed in quantum critical heavy-fermion compounds.
 These include CeCu$_{6-x}$Au$_x$ \cite{schroeder00}, CeCoIn$_5$ \cite{shishido05,analytis22}, as well as YbAlB$_4$, which displays strong valence fluctuations \cite{matsumoto11,nakatsuji15}.
 An interesting case in point is CeRu$_2$Si$_2$, where recent thermodynamic measurements \cite{montfrooij21} found indications for the presence of magnetic clusters in a nominally clean compound.
 More microscopic measurements are clearly called for.
+Complementarily, new quantum chemistry studies could shed light on the necessary conditions to promote strong valence fluctuations and guide the synthesis of more candidates materials for this so-far largely unexplored regime of heavy-fermion metals.

 \acknowledgments

 We thank F. F. Assaad, B. Danu, B. Frank, and T. Grover for discussions and collaborations on related work.
 Financial support from the Deutsche Forschungsgemeinschaft through SFB 1143 (project-id 247310070) and the W\"urzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter -- \textit{ct.qmat} (EXC 2147, project-id 390858490) is gratefully acknowledged.